-Our operations are global with nearly 90% of our revenue generated in foreign currencies, mainly the U.S. dollar, the Euro and the British pound.
-Our revenue is divided approximately one-third in each of the U.S, Europe and the rest of the world.
+Our operations are global with approximately 90% of our revenue generated from worldwide exports and international activities generally denominated in foreign currencies, mainly the U.S. dollar, the Euro and the British pound.
+Our revenue is generated approximately one-third in each of the U.S, Europe and the rest of the world.